Minister or Wedding Officiant Page

 Question: Will I be able to do weddings in all states?

 Answer: Yes, you may perform legal weddings in all states as an ordained or licensed minister (clergy).
-A few states require you to have an actual congregation first and a few will require you to file a copy of your certificate of ordination, ordination certificate, with the marriage license office, or other office, before doing a wedding.
-Nevada requires your ministry to be established formally (with a congregation) before you get permission to do weddings.
-New York City requires you to formally establish your ministry in "unconstitutional ways" before they give permission to do legal marriages.
-The rest of New York state goes by different rules.
+A few states require you to have an actual congregation first and a few will require you to file a copy of your Ordination Certificate, with the marriage license office, or other office, before doing a wedding.
 Most of the states require nothing except that you be ordained or licensed and properly complete the marriage license after the ceremony and file it timely back with the county.
 If you live in Canada it is not easy to get permission to do weddings there as their laws are much different than the USA.
 It is possible, but the provinces make it a real headache to apply.
+Refer to our "Marriage Laws in All States" page for more information.

 Question: I would like to have my relative ordained just to do my wedding ceremony.
 Can this be done?

-Answer: Of course your relative (or friend) can be ordained and do your ceremony.
+Answer: Yes, your relative (or friend) can be ordained and do your ceremony.
 And, since we ordain individuals for life your relative (or friend) will always have the authority to perform a legal marriage ceremony and (or) begin a Christian ministry if they wish to do so.

 © World Christianship Ministries, LLC